 - Block sessions with client authentication—If you have no critical applications that require client authentication, block it because firewall can’t decrypt sessions that require client authentication.
-The firewall needs both the client and the server certificates to perform bi-directional decryption, but the firewall only knows the server certificate.
+The firewall needs both the client and the server certificates to perform bi-directional decryption, but with client authentication, the firewall only knows the server certificate.
 This breaks decryption for client authentication sessions.
-When you check this box, the firewall blocks all sessions with client authentication except sessions from sites on the SSL Decryption Exclusion list ().DeviceCertificate ManagementSSL Decryption ExclusionIf you don’tBlock sessions with client authentication, when the firewall attempts to decrypt a session that uses client authentication, the firewall allows the session and adds an entry in its local decrypt exclude cache that contains the server URL/IP address, the application, and the Decryption profile.
-Entries remain in the cache for 12 hours and then age out.
-If the same user or a different user attempts to access the serer within 12 hours using client authentication, the firewall matches the session to the decrypt exclude cache entry, does not attempt to decrypt the traffic, and allows the encrypted session.If the exclude cache becomes full, the firewall purges the oldest entries as new entries arrive.
-If you change the Decryption policy or profile, the firewall flushes the exclude cache because changing the policy or profile can change the classification outcome of the session.You may need to allow traffic on your network from other sites that use client authentication in addition to the Predefined sites on the SSL Decryption Exclusion list.
+When you check this box, the firewall blocks all sessions with client authentication except sessions from sites on the SSL Decryption Exclusion list ().DeviceCertificate ManagementSSL Decryption ExclusionIf you don’tBlock sessions with client authentication, when the firewall attempts to decrypt a session that uses client authentication, the firewall allows the session and adds an entry that contains the server URL/IP address, the application, and the Decryption profile to its Local Decryption Exclusion Cache.You may need to allow traffic on your network from sites that use client authentication and are not in the Predefined sites on the SSL Decryption Exclusion list.
 Create a Decryption profile that allows sessions with client authentication.
-Add it to a Decryption policy rule that applies only to the server(s) that house the application.
+Add it to a Decryption policy rule that applies only to the server(s) that host the application.
 To increase security even more, you can require Multi-Factor Authentication to complete the user login process.

-- Block sessions if resources not available—If you don’t block sessions when firewall processing resources aren’t available, then encrypted traffic that you want to decrypt enters the network still encrypted, risking allowing potentially dangerous connections.
-However, blocking sessions when firewall processing resources aren’t available may affect the user experience by making sites that users normally can reach temporarily unreachable.
-Whether to implement failure checks depends on your company’s security compliance stance and the importance to your business of the user experience, weighed against tighter security.
+- Block sessions if resources not available—If you block sessions when no firewall processing resources are available, the firewall drops traffic when it doesn’t have the resources to decrypt the traffic.
+If you don’t block sessions when the firewall can’t process decryption due to a lack of resources, then traffic that you want to decrypt enters the network still encrypted and therefore is not inspected.
+However, blocking sessions when resources aren’t available may affect the user experience by making sites that users normally can reach temporarily unreachable.
+Whether to implement this failure check depends on your company’s security compliance stance and the importance of the user experience, weighed against tighter security.
 Alternatively, consider using firewall models with more processing power so that you can decrypt more traffic.

 - Block sessions if HSM not available—If you use a Hardware Security Module (HSM) to store your private keys, whether you use one depends on your compliance rules about where the private key must come from and how you want to handle encrypted traffic if the HSM isn’t available.
 For example, if your company mandates the use of an HSM for private key signing, then block sessions if the HSM isn’t available.
 However, if your company is less strict about this, then you can consider not blocking sessions if the HSM isn’t available.
 (If the HSM is down, the firewall can process decryption for sites for which it has cached the response from the HSM, but not for other sites.)
 The best practice in this case depends on your company’s policies.
 If the HSM is critical to your business, run the HSM in a high-availability (HA) pair (PAN-OS 8.1 supports two members in an HSM HA pair).